-There’s still a way to go before the tech giant catches up with the like of Alphabet Inc’s Waymo, but Apple is very proud to announce there’s now 27 vehicles making up its artificial intelligence (AI) self-driving test fleet.
+There’s still a way to go before the tech giant catches up with the like of Alphabet Inc’s Waymo, but Apple is very proud to announce there are now 27 vehicles making up its artificial intelligence (AI) self-driving test fleet.

 The first wave of AI autonomous cars received their permit last April and it consisted of just three cars.